Indiana vs. Kent State Predictions & Picks - NCAA Tournament First Round

 - Pick OU:

-Indiana has put together a 15-13-0 record against the spread this season, while Kent State is 20-10-0.
-In terms of going over the point total, games involving the Hoosiers are 17-11-0 and the Golden Flashes are 12-18-0.
-The teams score 151.6 points per game, 12.1 more points than this matchup's total.
-Indiana is 4-6 against the spread and 6-4 overall in its past 10 games, while Kent State has gone 7-3 against the spread and 9-1 overall.
+Indiana's record against the spread this season is 15-13-0, while Kent State's is 20-10-0.
+The Hoosiers are 17-11-0 and the Golden Flashes are 12-18-0 in terms of going over the point total.
+The teams combine to score 151.6 points per game, 11.1 more points than this matchup's total.
+In the past 10 games, Indiana is 4-6 against the spread and 6-4 overall while Kent State has gone 7-3 against the spread and 9-1 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.